 Investigating a Report or a Complaint Filed with the Office of Health Facility Complaints

-MDH protects the identity of the person making the complaint and the mistreated patient or resident.
-Serious questions of health or safety are investigated within two business days.
+MDH protects the identity of the person making the complaint and the allegedly mistreated patient or resident.
+Urgent questions of health or safety are investigated within two business days.

-- We first do an initial investigation to discover if we are the right people to investigate and whether a site visit is required.
+- We first do an initial assessment to determine if our office is the proper authority to investigate and whether a site visit is required.
 Sometimes we refer complaints to partners at this stage.

 - We let the person who filed the complaint know that we received it.

 - If a site visit is needed, the investigator will go to the facility unannounced.
 He or she will do interviews and review charts and other records.

 - Complaints may be resolved in days or weeks, with some complex cases taking months.